 “Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction, and skillful execution; it represents the wise choice of many alternatives”– Foster, William A

 1. Further recognized as a citizen agent, resident agent, or an agent for process

 2. New York Laws BSC – Business Corporation Article 3 – (301 – 308) CORPORATE NAME AND SERVICE OF PROCESS 305 – Registered agent for service of process.

 NY Bus-Corp L § 305 (2014)

-3. Information about persons or entities that are available to act as registered agents in a given state is maintained by the state’s Secretary of State office.
+3. Information about persons or entities available to act as registered agents in a given state is maintained by the state’s Secretary of State office.
 Most states also offer free online database searches to identify a business entity’s registered agent.
-Some state business entity laws name the Secretary of State’s office or business entity filing office as the registered agent of last resort, in the event, the named registered agent can’t be found.
+Some state business entity laws name the Secretary of State’s office or business entity filing office as the registered agent of last resort in the event the named registered agent can’t be found.

 4. Address to Serve CT Corporation:

 CT Corporation System,

 Glen Allen, VA 23060

 1015 15th St NW, Suite 1000,